Home History Professor Sir Ludwig Guttmann: Father of the Paralympic Movement

 1966-80: Retired but still active

-It was Sir Ludwig Guttmann’s drive and determination for disabled sportsmen and women to be included in the Olympics that gives us the Paralympic Games today.
+It was Professor Sir Ludwig Guttmann’s drive for disabled sportsmen and women to be included in the Olympics that gives us the Paralympic Games today.
 The London 2012 Paralympic Games showed how close the world has got to Guttmann’s vision with the Olympic Games and Paralympic Games being organised in tandem.
 However, there is still a way to go to see the two events combined into one sporting event where disabled athletes compete alongside their non-disabled counterparts.

 Load More Related Articles